Arduino-IRremote/Arduino-IRremote/README.md

 Check [here](Contributing.md) for some guidelines.

 ## Contact
-The only way to contact me at the moment is by email: zetoslab@gmail.com I am not currently monitoring any PRs or Issues due to other issues but will respond to all emails.
-If anyone wants contributor access, feel free to email me.
-Or if you find any Issues/PRs to be of importance that my attention is needed please email me.
+Email: zetoslab@gmail.com
+Please only email me if it is more appropriate than creating an Issue / PR.
+I **will** not respond to requests for adding support for particular boards, unless of course you are the creator of the board and would like to cooperate on the project.
+I will also **ignore** any emails asking me to tell you how to implement your ideas.
+However, if you have a private inquiry that you would only apply to you and you would prefer it to be via email, by all means.

 ## Contributors
 Check [here](Contributors.md)